Vive le Québec libre: Background

 Even before his arrival, the Canadian federal government had been concerned about President de Gaulle's visit.
-Earlier that year, the French government had not sent a high-level representative to the funeral service for Governor General Georges Vanier.
+Earlier that year, the French government had not sent a high-level representative to the funeral service for the Governor General of Canada, Georges Vanier.
 This attracted notice in Canada, as Vanier and his wife, Pauline, had been personal friends of de Gaulle since 1940, when the latter was in exile in London, England.
 In April, de Gaulle did not attend the 50th anniversary ceremonies commemorating the Canadian victory at Vimy Ridge.
-So worried was the Pearson government about potential interference of France in domestic affairs that Secretary of State for External Affairs, Paul Martin, was dispatched to visit de Gaulle in Paris to mend the two countries' relationship.
-The Montreal Gazette speculated, 45 years after the incident, that de Gaulle was still annoyed over a perceived slight from World War II-era Canadian Prime Minister Mackenzie King's slow recognition of the new French government in late summer 1944.
+So worried was the Pearson government about potential interference of France in domestic affairs that the Canadian Secretary of State for External Affairs, Paul Martin, was dispatched to visit de Gaulle in Paris to mend the two countries' relationship.
+The Montreal Gazette speculated in 2012—45 years after the speech—that de Gaulle was still annoyed over a perceived slight from World War II-era Canadian Prime Minister Mackenzie King's slow recognition of the new French government in late summer 1944.

 In the spring of 1966, as part of the Expo 67 diplomatic protocols, de Gaulle and all world leaders whose countries had an exhibit at the fair were invited to visit Canada during the spring and summer of 1967.
 A few months later, de Gaulle was also sent a separate invitation to visit Quebec by Quebec premier Daniel Johnson.
 De Gaulle, as a visiting head of state, should have arrived in the Canadian capital of Ottawa, as would be conventional protocol.
-Instead, he took the time to sail on the French navy's Mediterranean flagship, the cruiser Colbert, so that he could arrive in Quebec City, the capital city of the province of Quebec.
-There, de Gaulle was cheered enthusiastically, while the new governor general, Roland Michener, was booed by the same crowd when viceregal salute was played at his arrival.
+Instead, he took the time to sail to the French islands of Saint-Pierre and Miquelon with the French navy's Mediterranean flagship, the cruiser Colbert, so that he could arrive in Quebec City, the capital city of the province of Quebec.
+There, de Gaulle was cheered enthusiastically, while the new governor general, Roland Michener, was booed by the same crowd when the viceregal salute was played at his arrival.
 In his speech, de Gaulle spoke of his country's "evolving" ties with Quebec, hinting at his support for Quebec sovereignty.

 Speech

 On July 15, before boarding the Colbert, de Gaulle told Xavier Deniau: "They will hear me over there, it will make waves!"
 He also confided to his son-in-law General Alain de Boissieu that: "I am going to strike a strong blow.
 Things are going to get hot.
 But it is necessary.
 It is the last chance to rectify the cowardice of France."
-De Gaulle was referring to what he viewed as France's abandonment of 70,000 French colonists after France was defeated in the North American theatre of the Seven Years' War in 1763.